Turks and Caicos National Museum: Ground floor

+Second floor

 Upstairs exhibits include the islands' history of the early settlers of the island: the Taíno people, African, North American, Bermudan, French and Latin American.
 There are displays on Lucayan artefacts, sisal and salt industries, Caicos postage stamps, history of the slave trade, royal events, and pottery.
 Visits to the island by John Glenn (the first American to orbit the Earth making the landfall on this island.), Scott Carpenter and Queen Elizabeth are commemorated here.
 Another important display is of the salt trade, which was the world's largest at one time, located on the island of Salt Cay.
 Bermudans were the first settlers on the cay in 1645, with salt production commencing in 1673 and lasting till the 1960s.
 Now inscribed as a UNESCO World Heritage Site, the site was developed with a maze of walls and canal system, presented in the form of an exhibit in the museum.

 Features

 The museum contains conservation labs and an exhibition workshop.
 There is also a curatorial facility and both a lecture room and an area which doubles as an office and the museum's library.
 The oral history is a continuing information system.
 Exhibits are all interactive with video and audio facilitates.
 An arboretum is attached to museum facility.
 It is functional and self-guide booklets are available to guide treks marked with trail markers, which are unique as the telephone poles which were damaged during hurricane Ike have been used to fix markers.
 There is a gift shop which sells Turks and Caicos Islands' centric artifacts.
 Some of the local products of interest are sea-glass jewelry made out of glass found in the beaches, straw hats and baskets from Middle Caicos, salts and bath salts from Salt Cay.
 A walking tour of the Lucayan Cave is offered to explore artifacts made of wood.

 The museum has launched an archaeological exploration program called the "Travadore project" which is in association with marine archaeologists.
 Under this project, the programme preserves the islands' shipwreck sites and prevents any treasure hunters robbing the treasures under the auspices of seeking license to dive and hunt for treasures on the islands.
 This project's importance is that the present settlers on the island are stated to have blood links to the people, particularly of African origin, who perished in the shipwrecks.
 Some of the historical finds recovered under this project are exhibits in the museum.
 The exhibits of the Trouvadore Shipwreck project (the Molasses Reef Wreck) is under further exploration.